 Growing beans, corn, and squash together go back to the days when America was inhabited solely by Native Americans.
 According to legend, these three vegetables are sisters who are inseparable.
 They only grow and thrive when they are together.
 This custom of planting all three of these in the same spot is actually a sustainable system that is quite sophisticated and one that can provide both a healthy diet and fertility to the soil that is long term.

 Beans, corn, and squash were some of the most important crops that were domesticated by these ancient Mesoamerican people.
 Although corn was the main crop, according to legend, it must grow with crops other than itself because it needed the beneficial aid and company of its companions.

 More on beans, corn and squash

 How it Works

-Corn is actually the provider of a natural pole that the beans use to climb.
+Corn is actually the provider of a natural pole that the beans are using to climb.
 Beans have nitrogen in their roots which works to improve the plot’s fertility because it then provides the next year’s corn crop with the nitrogen.
-He vines of the beans also work to stabilize the stalks of corn by making them less vulnerable to being blown over in strong winds.
+The vines of the beans also work to stabilize the stalks of corn by making them less vulnerable to being blown over in strong winds.